-Data breaches have been dominating the headlines as of late, from the Target credit card breach to the most recent iCloud nude photo breach.
+Data breaches have dominated the headlines as of late, from the Target credit card breach to the most recent iCloud nude photo breach.
 I’m going to give you the answer to the question posed in the headline right now, in case you don’t want to read any further.
 The short answer to the question, NO.

 September 2, 2014 The Home Depot